-The substantive requirements governing the distribution of medicinal products, including the need for a wholesale authorisation and compliance with good distribution practices (GDP) are determined at EU level and discussed in the EU chapter.37
+The substantive requirements governing the distribution of medicinal products, including the need for a wholesale authorisation and compliance with good distribution practices (GDP) are determined at EU level and discussed in the EU chapter.45

 Similarly to companies manufacturing medicinal products, companies engaged in the distribution or wholesale of medicinal products must obtain a 'pharmaceutical establishment' licence by the ANSM, and comply with the aforementioned substantive requirements.
-Such establishments are periodically controlled during on-site inspections carried out by the ANSM or the regional health agencies (ARS).
+Such establishments are periodically controlled during on-site inspections carried out by the ANSM or the ARS.